copiousfreetime/hitimes/README.md

 * JRuby 9.4.x.x
 * Truffleruby 24

 Unofficially supported versions, any version of MRI from Ruby 2.1 and up.
-Sincd the C Extension has been removed Hitimes should work with any ruby that is 2.1 or greater as that is when `Process.clock_gettime()` was implemented.
+Since the C Extension has been removed Hitimes should work with any ruby that is 2.1 or greater as that is when `Process.clock_gettime()` was implemented.